elivaldolozer/RelatedWork-DINT/README.md

 # Related work of DINT (Data INTegration) method
-[Table](https://github.com/elivaldolozer/RelatedWork-DINT/blob/master/Table.md) presents the major differences between the related works and our DINT method.
-We consider eight comparison criteria:
+[Table](https://github.com/elivaldolozer/RelatedWork-DINT/blob/master/Table.md) presents the major differences between our DINT method and our related works.
+We used eight comparison criteria:
 - **Recognizes structured models**: ability to collect and manipulate structured data, e.g. tables;
 - **Recognizes semi-structured models**: ability to collec and manipulate semi-structured data, e.g. JSON and CSV;
 - **DaaS support**: ability to access and collect data from DaaS;